RicardoMonteiroSimoes/TransferGrid/README.md

 ## Current Status

 Currently Version 1.0 is released and free to use.
 If you find any issues, please report them.
-Feel free to also give any recommendantions!
+Feel free to also give any recommendations!
-It works with int, boolean, String, float and double types, and can also reflect upon variables of inhereted classes.
+<b>It works with int, boolean, String, float and double types, and can also reflect upon variables of inhereted classes.</b>

 ## HowTo